Kros-sk/Kros.Libs/Kros.KORM/README.md

 ### Model builder

-For materialisation KORM uses IModelFactory, that creates factory for creating and filling your POCO objects.
+For materialisation Kros.KORM uses IModelFactory, that creates factory for creating and filling your POCO objects.

 By default DynamicMethodModelFactory is implemented, which uses dynamic method for creating delegates.